 In our experience, the level of detail included in the operator’s response to DVSA is key.
-We find that, all too often, operators provide too little detail in their response and find themselves at Public Inquiry for issues that could have easily been avoided had the response to DVSA been more comprehensive.
-We are regularly dealing with Public Inquiries where, had the operator completed the form more comprehensively and had there been some form of dialogue between the DVSA and the operator to discuss their systems and the documentation produced, there is a very real likelihood the Public Inquiry could have been avoided.
+We find that all too often, operators provide too little detail in their response and find themselves at Preliminary Hearing or Public Inquiry for issues that could have easily been avoided had the response to DVSA been more comprehensive.
+We are regularly dealing with Preliminary Hearings and Public Inquiries where, had the operator completed the form more comprehensively and had there been some form of dialogue between the DVSA and the operator to discuss their systems and the documentation produced, there is a very real likelihood the Public Inquiry could have been avoided.

 What do I need to do?

 Our top tips for dealing with a Desk-Based Assessment are:

 For further information, please call 01254 8282300 or email email@example.com